Pop Mašina: Post-breakup, Rok Mašina and post-Rok Mašina

 In 1994, a remastered version of Kiselina was released on CD by Serbian record label ITVMM.
-The release featured the songs "Put ka Suncu" and "Sjaj u očima" ("Glowing Eyes"), originally released on Pop Mašina's first 7-inch single, as bonus track.
-During the same year, the song "Kiselina" was released on Komuna compilation album Plima: Progresivna muzika (Tide: Progressive Music) which featured songs by Yugoslav progressive rock artists.
-In 2000, Kiselina was reissued on CD by Polish record label Wydawnictwo 21, in a limited number of 500 copies and featuring four bonus tracks.
+The release featured the songs "Put ka Suncu" and "Sjaj u očima", originally released on Pop Mašina's first 7-inch single, as bonus track.
+In 2000, Kiselina was reissued on CD by Polish record label Wydawnictwo 21, in a limited number of 500 copies and featuring songs from the groups first and second 7-inch single as bonus tracks.
 In 2005, the album was reissued on vinyl by Austrian record label Atlantide.
+The same record label reissued Na izvoru svetlosti on vinyl in 2008.

 In 2007, to celebrate 35 years since the release of Kiselina, Nemeček, in cooperation with Serbian label MCG records, released the CD Originalna Kiselina – 35 godina kasnije (Original Acid – 35 Years Later) in a limited number of 999 copies.
-The release featured original Kiselina track listing and different song mixes.
-In 2008, Internut Music and Multimedia Records released the box set Antologija 1972 – 1976 (Anthology 1972 – 1976), which featured all the recordings released by Pop Mašina, 9 unreleased tracks, a recording of a concert in Belgrade Sports Hall, and a book about the band.
+The release featured original Kiselina track listing and new song mixes.
+Part of the originally planned but unrecorded instrumental sessions was recorded by Nemeček's son Jan Nemeček and added to original recordings.
+In 2008, Internut Music and Multimedia Records released the box set Antologija 1972 – 1976 (Anthology 1972–1976), which featured all the recordings released by Pop Mašina, 9 unreleased tracks, a recording of a concert in Belgrade Sports Hall, and a book about the band.
+In 2017, Multimedia Music released the compilation album Na drumu za haos 1972 – 2017, and in 2022, Croatia Records reissued Kiselina on vinyl.

-The band's former bass guitarist Dušan Petrović died on 17 October 2003.
-The band's forming member Ratislav "Raša" Đelmaš died in Belgrade on 28 October 2021.
+Robert Nemeček died in Belgrade on 8 January 2024.